 Keep it where children cannot reach it.
 A locked cupboard at least one and a half metres above the ground is a good place to store medicines.

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

 What it looks like

-Atenolol Sandoz 50mg tablets - white, round film-coated tablet with a one-sided score notch.
+Atenolol Sandoz 50 mg tablets - white, round, convex film-coated tablet scored on one side.
 Available in blisters of 30 tablets.

 - Atenolol Sandoz 50mg - 50mg atenolol.